Blog Nutrition 3 Meals a Day: How Often Should You Eat for Weight Loss?

-Eating 3 meals a day came about from many factors, including economic, religious, and socio-cultural beliefs.
-However, the concept originated from European settlers.
+Eating 3 meals a day evolved from many factors, including economic, religious, and socio-cultural beliefs.

 Breakfast

-In ancient times, Romans would only take one meal around midday as it was economical and thought to be healthy.
+In ancient times, Romans would only take one meal at around midday as it was economical and believed to be healthy.
 They believed this would allow your body enough time to metabolize the food, guaranteeing good digestion.
-Furthermore, to them, eating more than one meal a day was a form of gluttony.
+Furthermore, eating more than one meal a day was a form of gluttony to them.

-Greeks would eat three meals a day, but there was no designation as breakfast, lunch, or supper/dinner; it was just the freedom to eat.
+Greeks would eat three meals a day, but there was no designation as breakfast, lunch, or supper/dinner; it was simply the freedom to eat.

-In the middle ages, people followed a monastic life where you couldn’t eat before the morning mass, and they could only eat meat for half the days of the year.
+In the Middle Ages, people followed a monastic life where they couldn’t eat before the morning mass, and they could only eat meat for half the days of the year.

-People began to conceptualize breakfast as the morning meal in the 17th Century.
-American natives would translate it as “break the nights fast”.
+People began to conceptualize breakfast as the morning meal in the 17th century.
+American natives would translate it as “break the night’s fast”.
 By then, people in the aristocratic class were the only ones who had the privilege to take breakfast.
-The wealthy would consume coffee, tea, and other dishes such as scrambled eggs.
+The wealthy would consume coffee, tea, and dishes such as scrambled eggs.

 See also